dobachi/AI-Code-Communication/scripts/README.md

 # Scripts Directory

-Development and maintenance scripts for Claude Code Communication project.
+Development and maintenance scripts for AI-Code-Communication project.

 ## Scripts